-We both work online and love boondocking but hated having to turn on generator every few hours to charge our laptops so we could continue working.
+We both work online and love boondocking.
+But we hated having to turn on the generator every few hours to charge our laptops so we could continue working.
 That’s why we got an RV inverter.

-An RV inverter converts the 12 volt DC power that is stored in your RV battery bank into 110 volts AC which is the power most standard household items use for electricity.
-The RV inverter allows you to use your TV, microwave, Instapot, air conditioner, Nespresso milk frother or any other common appliance you plug in without needing a generator or shore power.
+An RV inverter converts the 12-volt DC power that is stored in your RV battery bank into 110 volts AC.
+A/C Power is the power most standard household items use for electricity.
+This allows you to use your TV, microwave, Instapot, air conditioner, Nespresso milk frother, or any other common appliance you plug in without needing a generator or to be plugged into shore power.

 Types of RV inverters

 There are two types of RV inverters.
 Modified sine wave and pure sine wave inverters.
 Other than the price tag, the biggest difference between the two is how it inverts D/C power to A/C power.

 We read a lot of blogs and saw a lot of RV videos that nerd out on this topic.
 But what’s important to know is that pure sine inverters convert energy more efficiently.
 They replicate the energy that is created or produced in a home.

 Certain appliances, especially new technology and clocks can be damaged by a modified sine wave inverter.
 Or they simply won’t work at all.
 For this reason, we suggest getting a pure sine wave inverter.

 Modified sine wave

 - Cheapest option.
 Can be $100 – $300.